 Violent Crimes in Minnesota

-Premeditated first, second, or third-degree murder
+First, second, and third-degree murder

 First and second-degree manslaughter